Amgen has a comprehensive carbon reduction strategy that focuses on:

 Examples of increasing energy efficiency of facilities

-- We have implemented a data analytics program (SaIF) that assesses existing automation and monitoring systems and delivers a prioritized list of opportunities for improvements at targeted U.S. and international manufacturing and research facilities.
-The opportunities we identified in 2017 resulted in savings of 67,800 GJ.
-Since implementation in 2015, SaIF has resulted in savings of 106,200 GJ and approximately $1,300,000.
+- We have implemented and expanded our SaIF program that assesses existing automation and monitoring systems and delivers a prioritized list of opportunities for improvements at targeted U.S. and international manufacturing and research facilities to six Amgen sites.
+The opportunities we identified in 2018 resulted in savings of $1.3 million, conservation of 83,000 GJ of energy and reductions of 5,400 MT of carbon.
+Since implementation in 2016, SaIF has resulted in savings of 189,000 GJ, 12,000 MT carbon and approximately $2.8.

 3. Increasing Proportion of Renewable and Alternative Energy Used

-A worldwide team of engineers continuously takes opportunities to reengineer existing utility systems and add new technologies to make facilities or processes the most energy efficient.
-Through our Sustainability Energy Network and our Innovation Network we manage a portfolio of projects for every application and facility at Amgen.
+A worldwide team of engineers continuously takes opportunities to reengineer existing utility systems and add new technologies to make facilities or processes more energy efficient.
+Through our Global Utility Network, we manage a portfolio of projects for every application and facility at Amgen.